-There’s a lot of different scenarios where you can secure a profit by exercising the appropriate hedge.
+There are a lot of different scenarios where you can secure a profit by exercising the appropriate hedge.
 We’ll take you through some specific examples below.

-Profiting on Playoff Futures With Hedging
+Profiting on Playoff Futures with Hedging

 If you hedge your bets carefully, betting on a playoff series is an easy way to guarantee a profit.

 For example, let’s say you’re betting on hockey and the Pittsburgh Penguins are playing the Columbus Blue Jackets in the first round of the NHL playoffs.
 You liked the Blue Jackets’ chances, so you bet on them as the heavy underdog at +400.

 Say the Blue Jackets went up 2-0, and were heading home to play games 3 and 4.
 As a result, Pittsburgh’s series odds became a lot longer than they initially opened, moving to -100.
 At this point, you could place a $200 bet on the Penguins to win the series, and you’d be guaranteed a profit no matter what.

 If the Blue Jackets won, you’d win $400 on top of your stake (minus the $200 you wagered on the Penguins).
 You’d be guaranteed $200 in profit!

 If the Penguins won, you’d win $200 (losing the $100 you wagered on the Columbus Blue Jackets).
 You’d still be guaranteed a profit of $100!

 Of course, you could just wager $100 on the Penguins, and by doing so, secure yourself from any potential losses while maximizing your return if the Columbus Blue Jackets won.
 If the Jackets managed to win the series, you’d win $400 (minus the $100 you bet on the Penguins).
 It wouldn’t secure you a profit, but you wouldn’t cut into your potential profits to a significant degree either.